idvorkin/idvorkin.github.io/_d/SustainableWork.md

 ### How do I model work life balance

-Organizations reflect their leaders, and I try my best to model sustainability.
+Organizations reflect their leaders, and I try my best to model work life balance.
 Here are some of my personal behaviors:

 **I leave at 4 pm, 4 days a week** My watch alarm goes off every day at 3:45pm, reminding me to wrap up for the day.
 It goes off a second time at 4:05, at which point I drop what I'm doing, grab my bag, and leave.
 I do this 4 days a week like clockwork.
 One day a week I'll stay late, usually with an open schedule.
 I do this because many people prefer to socialize around 4-6, and I want to be around for that - aka happy hour!